andris2583/SzakdolgozatFE/README.md

 - update images list when imageuploaddialog emits
 - Maybe something is buggy with removing images when deleted from collections
 - Fullscreen image on click
-- Delete from no dialog view,redirect
+- Delete from not dialog view,redirect

 - ~~Every user has default liked photos collection~~
 - ~~Can create collection~~